-We caught up with Andrew Dalton, Senior Lecturer in the School of Social Sciences at the University of Sunderland, to find out why Social Sciences are a great area to study at degree level.
+We caught up with Drew Dalton, Senior Lecturer in the School of Social Sciences at the University of Sunderland, to find out why Social Sciences are a great area to study at degree level.

 What do you teach and what is your academic background?

 “I’m Programme Leader for our unique MSc Inequality and Society programme which looks at the major causes of inequalities in our world.
-Our students examine inequality through a vast array of lenses such as; gender, age, mental health and sexuality.
-I also teach on our BSc (Hons) Sociology programme which covers some of the most important issues facing our society today from poverty and religion to social justice and immigration.
+Our students examine inequality through a vast array of lenses such as gender, age, mental health and sexuality.
+I also teach on our BSc (Hons) Sociology programme which covers some of the most important issues facing our society today, from poverty and religion to social justice and immigration.

 “I’m a sociologist by trade.
-I worked for 16 years in the charity sector – I managed charities, groups and took part in research and campaigns for charities, so I’ve done quite a bit - as well as taught!
+I worked for 16 years in the charity sector – I managed charities, groups and took part in research and campaigns for charities, so I’ve done quite a bit, as well as taught!
 I’ve always had charity work and teaching in schools, colleges and now a university.

 What do you enjoy most about Social Sciences and why should students study it?

 “It's ace!
 Social sciences make you think differently about the world that you live in.
-Whether you’re looking at crime, society, health, community or culture, social sciences make you more critical, they make you see the world in a different light; how it operates and how it works.
+Whether you’re looking at crime, society, health, community or culture, social sciences make you more critical.
+They make you see the world in a different light; how it operates and how it works.
 I think part of that is identities and how we form them, or thinking about global issues and understanding why some of these things happen.

 “Social Sciences make you think differently about the world.”